 New versions of the browser are also automatically installed when they are available.
-With these, you might sometimes notice your browser looks different when you open it. this is because of upgrades being installed while you were browsing the web.
+With these, you might notice your browser looks different when you open it. this is because of upgrades being installed while you were browsing the web.

 Normally updates happen in the background when you close and reopen your computer’s browser.
-However, if you haven’t closed your browser in a while these updates won’t apply and will be in pending states.
+However, if you haven’t closed your browser in a while, these updates won’t apply and will be in pending states.
 To update your Google Chrome browser, follow the steps below:

-- Logon your computer and open Chrome.
+- Log on to your computer and open Chrome.

 - At the top right, look at More .